soominkim231/Data-Visualization/README.md

-# QSS17-Data-Visualization
+# QSS17-Data-Visualization (R)
-Data visualization projects I've worked on from QSS 17: Data Visualization at Dartmouth.
+Data visualization projects I worked on as part of QSS 17: Data Visualization at Dartmouth.

 ## Project 1
-Visualized a figure discplaying the perceived level of democracy in the U.S. Political System by Democrats and Republicans of Different Age Groups.
+Bar plot displaying the perceived level of democracy in the U.S. Political System by Democrats and Republicans of Different Age Groups.
 Data Source: YouGov General Public Survey (Sept.
 '17)

 ## Project 2
-Visualized a map showing Top 10 states attended by Undergraduates students by race (White vs. African Americans)
+Map showing Top 10 states attended by Undergraduates students by race (White vs. African Americans).

 ## Project 3
+Map showing Top 5 counties in Maryland for Drug and Alcohol Related Intoxication Deaths in 2007 and 2016.

+## Project 4
+Stacked bar plot showing homeless population in New York by regions, from 2009-2012.

+## Project 5
-Visualized a figure displaying an upward trend in the global mean percentage of Gross Domestic Product (GDP) on health expenditures for all income groups from 1996 to 2014, with the high-income group showing the highest %, followed by the middle and low-income groups.
+Line graphs displaying an upward trend in the global mean percentage of Gross Domestic Product (GDP) on health expenditures for all income groups from 1996 to 2014, with the high-income group showing the highest %, followed by the middle and low-income groups.

 ### In Detail:
 Health expenditures include both public and private health expenditures of all countries and income groups are divided by high, middle and low income countries.